 Chia seeds have a GI of 1 and are a great addition to recipes.
 The gooey texture works great as thickener in this pudding recipe from Little Broken (skip the maple syrup).
 Nutrition Stripped uses chia seeds and cauliflower to make a low-carb pizza crust.

-Cacao is the base for chocolatey spreads and treats like cocoa butter and chocolate.
+Cacao are beanlike seeds used to make chocolatey spreads and treats like cocoa butter and chocolate.
 Before confectioners add sugar, it’s bitter and unsweetened, like dark chocolate.

-Most nuts all have low GI scores, between 0 and 20.
+Most nuts all have GI scores between 0 and 20, which is considered low.
 The nut with a higher GI score is the cashew (22).
 Opt for nuts like pistachios, walnuts, and macadamias instead of crackers and other snacks the next time you’re hungry.

-When shopping or eating out, opt for whole grains (like millet or quinoa) instead of “white grains.”
-White grains are high in carbohydrates and can cause spikes.
+When shopping or eating out, opt for whole grains (like millet or quinoa) instead of refined grains.
+Refined grains are high in carbohydrates and can cause spikes.
 Whole grains have higher amounts of fiber, phytochemicals, and nutrients, and can help to regulate blood sugar.

 Eggs are one of those foods that got a bad name because they contain a higher amount of cholesterol.
-But eating eggs does not seem to hurt those with prediabetes.
-It’s also believed that dietary cholesterol is not as important, at least for those who don’t have type 2 diabetes.
+But eating eggs doesn’t seem to hurt those with prediabetes.
+It’s also believed that dietary cholesterol isn’t as important, at least for those who don’t have type 2 diabetes.

 There’s a study suggesting that increasing your coffee (caffeinated and decaffeinated) intake by one cup a day may lower your risk of type 2 diabetes by more than 10 percent.
 But what you add to the coffee matters too.
 Avoid adding too much sugar, syrups, and milk to your coffee.